MarcinZegar/starter-academic/content/home/experience.md

       Responsibilities include:

         * Completed a researched based thesis project “Quantum Computing and Quantum Supremacy: Fact?
 Fiction?
 Perhaps a superposition of both?”
-        * Comprehensive research reviewing the mathematical literature about quantum computing and recent claims for quantum supremacy over classical computers
+        * Comprehensive research reviewing the mathematical literature about quantum computing and recent claims for quantum supremacy over classical computers.

  - title: Pool-In-Charge
     company: City of Toronto